Edward Pasewicz

 Edward Pasewicz (born 9 June 1971) is a Polish writer, poet and composer.
 Laureate of VIII edition of Ogólnopolski Konkurs Poetycki im.
 Jacka Bierezina (2000).
 In 2007, he was nominated to Gdynia Literary Prize for a book Henry Berryman Pięśni.
 His poems were translated into several languages: German, English, Czech, Bulgarian, Slovenian, Serbian, Italian, Spanish, Catalan, Ukrainian and Russian.
 In 2011 he was granted a scholarship from Ministry of Culture and National Heritage (Poland).
 In 2022, he was awarded the Angelus Award for his novel Pulverkopf.

 He is Buddhist, learner of Ole Nydahl.
-Since 2011, he has been a director of "Scena 21" in Cracow, Poland.
-He has been living in Cracow, Poland since July 2010.
+Since 2011, he has been a director of "Scena 21" in Kraków, Poland.
+He has been living in Kraków since July 2010.